io.group

 info

-Dynamic arrays are supported, but discouraged as they make the result's types not statically determinable and extracting the results difficult to reason about.
+Dynamic inputs are supported, but discouraged as they make the result's types not statically determinable and extracting the results difficult to reason about.

 Returns